xigxog/kubefox/docs/quickstart.md

 between deployments KubeFox is able to share a single pod.
 Not only are environments injected per request, routing is performed dynamically.

-For fun publish the new version, release it to the `qa` environment, then promote version `v0.1.0` to the `prod` environment.
-Because of the stricter release policies set in the `prod` environment a snapshot is required for the release.
-Much like a versioned deployment, an environment snapshot is immutable, ensuring a stable release even if the `prod` environment is changed.
+For fun publish the new version of the app, release it to the `qa` environment, then promote version `v0.1.0` to the `prod` environment.
+Because of the stricter policies set in the `prod` environment a snapshot is required to release.
+Much like a versioned deployment an environment snapshot is immutable ensuring a stable release even if the `prod` environment is changed.

 Check out those blazing fast the releases.